Ranked: 54 retro dishes we think deserve a comeback

 AS Foodstudio/Shutterstock

 If you can't decide between a cheeseburger and a pie, why not have both?
 The genius cheeseburger pie became popular in the 1970s, all thanks to a Betty Crocker recipe.
-Consisting of a mixture of ground beef, onions, ketchup, mustard and Worcestershire sauce, this hearty dish comes layered with classic burger ingredients like tomato, gherkins and, of course, cheese.
+Consisting of a mixture of minced beef, onions, ketchup, mustard and Worcestershire sauce, this hearty dish comes layered with classic burger ingredients such as tomato, gherkins and, of course, cheese.
 What's not to love?

 14. Devilled eggs